-Name and identify the uppercase letter U and lowercase letter u.
+Recognize and name the uppercase letter U and lowercase letter u.

-Tell the children they will throw a ball with the letter U to an umpire as they practice identifying and writing the uppercase letter U and lowercase letter u.
+The children will throw a paper ball with the letter U to an umpire as they recognize and name the uppercase letter U and lowercase letter u.

 Throw U balls to an Umpire